 9. Pronghorn Antelope—The Swift Sprinters of the Sagebrush

-The pronghorn, often simply called an antelope, is North America's fastest land animal.
+The pronghorn, often called an antelope, is North America's fastest land animal.

 Their unique double-layered eyes provide a wide field of vision, a crucial adaptation for spotting predators from afar.